-After beginning life as NZ’s very first design blog in 2008, the site has tracked a path exclusively focused on connecting you with the work of talented NZ/AUS creative brands/people/products and projects.
+After beginning life as NZ’s very first design blog in 2008, for 9 years this site has tracked a path exclusively focused on connecting you with the work of talented NZ/AUS creative brands/people/products and projects.

 The intimate, casual reporting and interviewing style used by many early bloggers has slowly been adopted by the media at large to profile makers and artists in the own environments, free of overtly staged imagery and revealing the humans behind the work.
 We LOVE this right?
 And it’s TERRIFIC news for our local design industry!

 But for me (mostly operating as a one-man-band) …I no longer felt the drive to compete or try to better the output of those sites.
 What’s more, its become common place for brands and retailers themselves to produce really interesting content in their own promotion, interviewing of their muses and connecting with like minded audiences through social media.

 I just felt like the concept of Studio Home had become tired and was no longer even offering me the type of unique, rich content that I craved.

 In late 2017 I redirected Studio Home to a place I could continue my passion for creativity but produce useful information based on my personal views, ideas and ponderings around HOME.

 With a background in interior design, 10.5 years of creative based blogging business behind me, a solid art addiction and an undying passion for making a space my own – I’m hoping to bring you content that will feel new and welcome to you!

 You will find juicy, link heavy, curated edits, a blow by blow account of the beginnings of a gardening obsession and guided discovery of finding your own nesting and decorating style – ultimately a common theme of posts exploring everything HOME.